 News & Events

 Learning from the Masters of Photography

 An introduction and review of a select group of timeless, traditional film photographers, whose work spans the 20th Century.
-Students will study the unique characteristics of these artists’ work, their contributions to the photographic medium, and will be encouraged to let the masters work inspire and influence their own photography.
+Study the unique characteristics of these artists’ work, their contributions to the photographic medium, and will be encouraged to let the masters’ work inspire and influence their own photography.
 Specific assignments and supervised darkroom sessions will allow participants to prepare a new body of work.
+Selected master photographers change each semester, so feel free to take the course more than once!
+Tuition includes lab fee, chemistry and a limited number of loaner cameras.

+News & Events